Mueljr/AWS_Demos_ZtoH_2024/AWS CloudWatch Projects/AWS Config Demo/README.md

 **DEMO: An organization has EC2 instance monitoring checked as part of their mandatory policies.**

-**Implementation of AWS Config Resource to ensure all EC2 Instances in the organization have their monitoring enabled by verifying if it is in a compliant state or not**
+**Implementation of AWS Config Resource to ensure all EC2 Instances in the organization have their monitoring enabled by verifying if it is in a compliant state or not.**

 Demo implemented by: